Dullens-Lab/Matlab-Particle-Tracking/README.md

 The above image shows the original image with the centroid markers (green crosshair), the `excl_dia` (green square) and the estimated radii (red circles).

-It would normally be advisable to check for pixel biasing but since we only have a handful of particles we can simple just look at the `cntrds` values.
+It is advisable to check for pixel biasing by looking at the fractional components of the resulting centroids ( `hist( mod( cntrd( :, 1 ) ) )` for example. ) but since we only have a handful of particles we can simple just look at the values.

 ### Dealing with noise